theharmonylab/topics/README.md

 devtools::install_github("theharmonylab/ldatext", auth_token = " .... ")

 # see how to make your private auth token here: https://github.com/settings/tokens

+# Before open the library, consider setting this option (can increase 5000);  without it the code may ran out of memory
+options(java.parameters = "-Xmx5000m")

 ```

 ## Table of Contents